icecubewang/CS131Notes/Notes/chap8.md

 ### Subtype Polymorphism 🎸 🐍

 Remember that a subtype is a *subset* of values, but a *superset* of operations.
 It follows, then, that any function that expects one type can also work on any subtypes of that type (i.e. any function that expects just an `AmazingMusician` object can also work on a `TaylorSwift` object).

+Also note that there is a distinction within polymorphism:

+- **Ad-hoc** polymorphism is a function/operator that supports more than one, but a finite number of types
+- **Universal** polymorphism supports infinitely many types